jguadarr974/cyber-project/README.md

 Select **Clone Git Repository** and it will ask you from which repository <br/>
 Paste the link you copied and press enter <br/>
 Then it will ask where you want this project to be placed.
 Make sure you select **Desktop** and have the project created there.
+You should now be able to see your code on visual studio.<br/>

+## Running the program

+- Open your terminal and enter : cd desktop
+- Then : cd cyber-project
+- Now you need to install some packages by entering : npm install
+- Once that's done enter : npm run dev
+- Your terminal should provide you with a link.
+Copy and paste to your web browser and you will see the program running.